-If you have a dental emergency, you should consider calling your in-network provider who may be more familiar with your dental needs.
+If you have a dental emergency, and are over 50 miles from home, you should consider calling your PCD who may be more familiar with your dental needs.
 However, you can get treatment from any dentist including one that is an out-of-network provider.
+Your cost share for treatment of a dental emergency is the same whether care is provided by a network provider or an out-of-network provider.
 If you need help in finding a dentist, call us.

-If you get treatment from an out-of-network provider for a dental emergency, the plan pays a benefit at the in-network cost-sharing level of coverage.
+If you get treatment from an out-of-network provider for a dental emergency, the plan pays a benefit at the in-network cost-sharing level of coverage up to the dental emergency services maximum.

-For follow-up care to treat the dental emergency, you should consider using your in-network provider so that you can get the maximum level of benefits.
-Follow-up care will be paid at the cost-sharing level that applies to the type of eligible dental service and the provider that gives you the care.
+For follow-up care to treat the dental emergency, you should use your PCD so that you can get the maximum level of benefits.